efdevcon/pretix-eth-payment-plugin/README.md

     ```
     i.e. `KEY` = `<CRYPTO_SMBOL>_RATE` and `VALUE` = value of 1 unit in your fiat currency e.g. USD, EUR etc. For USD, above example says 1 ETH = 4000$.
 If EUR was chosen, then this says 1 ETH = 4000EUR.

-    Note that the ETH rate will automatically reflect the current market price when your fiat currency is set to USD or EUR - the ETH rate you define here is a fallback in the unlikely scenario that the plugin price feeds are down.
+    Note that the Ethereum rate will automatically reflect the current market price (regardless of which ETH_RATE you put in the config) - the ETH_RATE you define here is a fallback in the unlikely scenario that the plugin price feeds are down.
+The ETH_RATE will ONLY automatically reflect the current market price when Event Currency is set to either USD or EUR.
+If you set your event currency to ANYTHING ELSE the ETH rate will not automatically reflect its market price - it must then be manually input & updated regularly.
   - Select the networks you want under the "Networks" option - Choose from Ethereum Mainnet, Optimism, Arbitrum and their testnets.
   - "NETWORK_RPC_URLS" - This is a JSON e.g.
     ```